awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings-summary.md

 ## Action<a name="finding-action-section"></a>

 A finding's **Action** gives details on the type of activity that triggered the finding\.
 The information available varies based on action type\.
 + **Action type** – The finding activity type\.
-This value can be one of the following:
+This value can be **NETWORK\_CONNECTION**, **PORT\_PROBE**, **DNS\_REQUEST**, or **AWS\_API\_CALL**\.
+The information available varies based on action type:
   + **NETWORK\_CONNECTION** – indicates that network traffic was exchanged between the identified EC2 instance and the remote host\.
-  + **PORT\_PROBE** – indicates that a remote host probed the identified EC2 instance on multiple open ports\.
-  + **DNS\_REQUEST** – indicates that the identified EC2 instance queried a domain name\.
-  + **AWS\_API\_CALL** – indicates that an AWS API was invoked\.
-  + **ERROR CODE** – if the finding was triggered by a failed API call this displays the error code for that call\.
+This action type has the following additional information:
     + **Connection direction** – The network connection direction observed in the activity that prompted GuardDuty to generate the finding\.
 The values can be one of the following:
       + **INBOUND** – indicates that a remote host initiated a connection to a local port on the identified EC2 instance in your account\.
       + **OUTBOUND** – indicates that the identified EC2 instance initiated a connection to a remote host\.
       + **UNKNOWN** – indicates that GuardDuty could not determine the direction of the connection\.
     + **Protocol** – the network connection protocol observed in the activity that prompted GuardDuty to generate the finding\.
     + **Local IP** – The original source IP of the traffic that triggered the finding\.
 This info can be used to distinguish between the IP address of an intermediate layer through which traffic flows, and the original source IP address of the traffic that triggered the finding\.
 For example the IP address of an EKS pod as opposed to the IP address of the instance on which the EKS pod is running\.
+    + **Blocked** – Indicates whether the targeted port is blocked\.
+  + **PORT\_PROBE** – indicates that a remote host probed the identified EC2 instance on multiple open ports\.
+This action type has the following additional information:
+    + **Local IP** – The original source IP of the traffic that triggered the finding\.
+This info can be used to distinguish between the IP address of an intermediate layer through which traffic flows, and the original source IP address of the traffic that triggered the finding\.
+For example the IP address of an EKS pod as opposed to the IP address of the instance on which the EKS pod is running\.
+    + **Blocked** – Indicates whether the targeted port is blocked\.
+  + **DNS\_REQUEST** – indicates that the identified EC2 instance queried a domain name\.
+This action type has the following additional information:
+    + **Protocol** – the network connection protocol observed in the activity that prompted GuardDuty to generate the finding\.
+    + **Blocked** – Indicates whether the targeted port is blocked\.
+  + **AWS\_API\_CALL** – indicates that an AWS API was invoked\.
+This action type has the following additional information:
     + **API** – the name of the API operation that was invoked and thus prompted GuardDuty to generate this finding\.
 **Note**
 These operations can also include non\-API events captured by AWS CloudTrail\.
 For more information, see [Non\-API events captured by CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-non-api-events.html)\.
+    + **ERROR CODE** – if the finding was triggered by a failed API call this displays the error code for that call\.
-+ **Service name** – the DNS name of the AWS service that attempted to make the API call that triggered the finding\.
+    + **Service name** – the DNS name of the service that attempted to make the API call that triggered the finding\.

 ## Actor or Target<a name="finding-actor-target"></a>